-- To our employees, officers, insurers, professional advisors and agents to the extent that it is reasonably necessary to do so for the above permitted purposes;
+To our employees, officers, insurers, professional advisors and agents to the extent that it is reasonably necessary to do so for the above permitted purposes;

 - our hosting service provider;

 - content delivery networks that are used to speed the delivery of your uploaded content around the world in courses that are delivered online.
-This (temporarily) makes copies of your uploaded content at ‘Edge’ locations around the world; and
+This (temporarily) makes copies of your uploaded content at ‘Edge’ locations around the world;

-Transfers to third countries and safeguards
+Transfers of information and safeguards

 We are an international business with a global customer base.
 We may need to transfer personal information between any of the countries we operate in and to our suppliers and subcontractors in other countries.
-We do not transfer any data to third countries or international organisations unless they are deemed by applicable law to have adequate privacy protection or recognised legal mechanisms are in place to ensure adequate protection of your information (e.g. EU Model Contract Clauses or EU-US Privacy Shield or Swiss-US Privacy Shield frameworks).

 How your data is kept secure

-- We encrypt all of our services using SSL;
+We encrypt personal information online using SSL;

 How long your information will be held